daniaokuye/winnerineast.github.io/README.md

 - [keras](https://github.com/winnerineast/keras):Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
 It was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result with the least possible delay is key to doing good research.
 - [keras-tuner](https://github.com/winnerineast/keras-tuner):An hyperparameter tuner for Keras, specifically for tf.keras with TensorFlow 2.0.
 - [ludwig](https://github.com/winnerineast/ludwig):Ludwig is a toolbox built on top of TensorFlow that allows to train and test deep learning models without the need to write code.
+- [MMdnn](https://github.com/winnerineast/MMdnn):A comprehensive, cross-framework solution to convert, visualize and diagnose deep neural network models.
+The "MM" in MMdnn stands for model management and "dnn" is an acronym for the deep neural network.
 - [OpenVINO Toolkit Open Model Zoo](https://github.com/winnerineast/open_model_zoo):This repository includes optimized deep learning models and a set of demos to expedite development of high-performance deep learning inference applications.
 Use these free pre-trained models instead of training your own models to speed-up the development and production deployment process.
 - [OpenVINO Training Extensions](https://github.com/winnerineast/openvino_training_extensions): OpenVINO Training Extensions provide a convenient environment to train Deep Learning models and convert them using OpenVINO™ Toolkit for optimized inference.
 - [PaddlePaddle](https://github.com/winnerineast/Paddle):PaddlePaddle (PArallel Distributed Deep LEarning) is an easy-to-use, efficient, flexible and scalable deep learning platform, which is originally developed by Baidu scientists and engineers for the purpose of applying deep learning to many products at Baidu.